ncatlab/nlab-content/pages/5/9/1/4/4195/content.md

 1. The free monoidal category on some given data is equivalent to the free [[strict monoidal category]] on the same data.

-1. Every monoidal category is monoidally equivalent to a strict monoidal category.
+1. Every monoidal category is monoidally equivalent to a [[strict monoidal category]].

 1. Every monoidal category is equivalent to an [[unbiased monoidal category]].